 Whipped Cream Cheese Filling:

-- 4 oz cream cheese (half a package)
+- 4 oz cream cheese

-- 60g powdered sugar
+- 60 g powdered sugar

-- 300g whipping cream
+- 300 g whipping cream

 - 1 teaspoon vanilla